b4dboy17/winssh/README.md

 ## Usage

+## Update
+`If you want to just double click and run then u can use this repo, just change your IP, Port (optional), Your username and evrything same like below`

 When launched without arguments, `winssh.exe` default to start an OpenSSH server on port 127.0.0.1:8022.
 You can specify a port using:
 ```